Induction of labour: What you need to know

-Did you know that in the UK, 1 in 5 labours are induced?1 So, if you’re overdue and concerned about having labour induced, there’s really nothing to worry about.
+Did you know that, 1 in 5 labours are induced?1 So, if you’re overdue and concerned about having labour induced, there’s really nothing to worry about.
 We’ve explained everything that you need to know about the induction process below, so you can feel prepared and ready to embrace labour.

 How to induce labour

 Whilst you may have heard that there are certain natural ways to induce labour – such as having sex, eating spicy foods and taking hot baths – unfortunately, there are no scientifically proven ways to bring on labour yourself.